MemoLanes/MemoLanes/app/journey_kernel/README.md

 cargo test
 ```

-3. modify the `examples/journey_view.html` MAPBOX_ACCESS_TOKEN and open it with web server (live server, vscode live server, etc. we need the access file through relative path)
+3. check the `setup_token.py` has been executed again, and there is a `token.json` in the `examples` folder.

-4. make sure links to `journey_bitmap.bin` in `examples/journey-sw.js` and `examples/journey_view.html` are correct.
+4. make sure links to `journey_bitmap.bin` in `examples/journey-view.html` are correct.

-5. open the `journey_view.html` in browser.
+5. open the `journey-view.html` in browser.
 You may see the following effect:

+You will see effect like this (the look may be different since we have updated since the screenshot):

 ![journey_view](journey_view.png)